-Velvet has got to be one of the most common ailments to affect Bettas.
-And, it can quickly move through a fish room and infect every fish before you know your fish are even sick.
-Early discovery and treatment is key to successful treatment and fish recovery.
+Velvet is one of the most common ailments to affect Bettas.
+And, it can quickly move through a fish room and infect every fish before you know your fish is even sick.
+Early discovery and treatment is the key to successful treatment and fish recovery.
 This disease is also known as Rust or Gold Dust disease and it is caused by one of several species of a tiny parasite known as Piscinoodinium.

 Oodinium is a dinoflagellate, a single-celled organism that appears as a pear-shaped golden-brown cell, 125-130 micrometers in length.
 It is covered by cilia and has two flagella, one of which is much longer than the other.
 Inside, there is a nucleus, about 12 micrometers in diameter.
-Flagella and celia propel the parasite through the water.
-The parasite finds a fish and adheres using the flagella.
+Flagella and cilia propel the parasite through the water.
+The parasite finds a fish and adheres to it using the flagella.

 Symptoms of Velvet